ryanliao296/Liao-EC530-P2P/README.md

 # Peer-to-Peer Messaging System

 This project implements a simple peer-to-peer (P2P) messaging system where users can connect, send encrypted messages, and manage users' statuses (blocking and muting).
 The system also integrates basic server-side blocking and muting features.
+It is hosted within a Flask application.

 ## Files Overview